 In 2008 Johannes Debus conducted Prokofiev’s War and Peace for Canadian Opera Company.
 Such was his success with the piece and rapport with the company that he was immediately offered the Music Directorship.

-Future productions for COC include Falstaff, Die Walküre, Bartok’s Duke Bluebeard’s Castle and Schönberg’s Erwartung
+Recent productions for COC this season include Falstaff, Die Walküre, Bartok’s Duke Bluebeard’s Castle and Schönberg’s Erwartung

-In 2014/15 he returns to Blossom with the Cleveland Orchestra and conducts the Nashville, New Jersey and Montreal Symphonies and the National Arts Centre orchestra in Ottawa.
-He made his debut at the BBC Proms with Britten Sinfonia in September 2014 and will conduct a production of The Tales of Hoffmann at the 2015 Bregenz Festival.
+In 2014/15 he returned to Blossom with the Cleveland Orchestra and conducted the Nashville, New Jersey and Montreal Symphonies and the National Arts Centre orchestra in Ottawa.
+He made his debut at the BBC Proms with Britten Sinfonia in September 2014 and conducted a new production of The Tales of Hoffmann at the 2015 Bregenz Festival.